2nd call: Open Education and the Commons

 Within the second volume of Education Ouverte et Libre – Open Education, scholars are invited to reflect on Open Education from the commons’ perspective.
 You can revisit discussions that happened in the past, actualising them for the XXIst century context, explore new avenues, reach out to liquid and postdigital perspectives (Tesar et al., 2022), etc.

 Commons are being studied in different philosophical approaches, including from the perspective of critical (Quintana & Campbell, 2019) or postdigital scholarship (Escaño & Mañero, 2022).
-Recent key themes cover resources, property rights and local management, no matter whether the common goods are forests, urban areas or software (Lambert et al., 2021).
+Recent key themes cover resources, property rights and local management, no matter whether the commons are forests, urban areas or software (Lambert et al., 2021).
 Neary and Winn (2012) discuss the opening of intellectual property through Open Educational Resources (OER) and advocate for producing a new common sense.
 They suggest to open up to alternative forms of property and explore commons to focus on the social processes of production and labour, i.e. power and value, to create a sustainable and resilient form of commoning in society.
 Also inviting to think differently, and along with Weller (2011), Madison et al. (2022) suggest to position knowledge commons in a framework of abundance – versus scarcity.
+Dardot & Laval (2015) explain that commons should foremost be thought of and instituated as co-activity by a collective of humans (rather than in terms of co-property, co-membership or co-ownership).

 Knowledge commons or commons in general: where to stand with Education?

-Furthermore, exploring education as a common good or as a global public good might be worth to shed light on the subtle differences that exist between common good and global public good.
+Furthermore, exploring education as a commons, rather than as a common good or as a global public good might be worth to shed light on the subtle differences that exist between commons, common good and global public good.
 For instance, to what extent should the following finding with regard to normative implications be explored for Open Education, i.e. commons are said to consider "power with" and "power as cooperation" while global public goods are said to take the position of "power over" and "power as the ability to steer the conduct of others" (Brando et al., 2019, p.
 570)?
-With regard to education, how can both, common good and global public good, be understood in different epistemologies?
+With regard to education, how can commons and public goods be understood in different ontologies and epistemologies?

 Many other topics addressed in the literature on commons can be of interest for Open Education.
 For example: conceptualise value as a commons, placing value itself in the commons, as a collective agreement and being part of the shared rules that guide the collective action (Pazaitis et al., 2022, p.
-255); explore Internet and Internet goods beyond their technological characteristics (Hofmokl, 2009); explore creative strategies to govern knowledge commons (Carpentier, 2021).
+255); explore Internet and Internet goods beyond their technological characteristics (Hofmokl, 2009); explore creative strategies to govern knowledge commons (Carpentier, 2021); explore the different conceptions of commons as shared by Bollier (2024).

 If you are interested to advance knowledge in the field of Commons and Open Education, you are cordially invited to contribute with different types of articles ranging from empirical research to reflective contributions.
 Articles can be pitched at a diversity of levels, e.g. epistemic, strategic, policy, economy, and adopt different disciplinary perspectives, e.g. education, anthropology, sociology, artificial intelligence, physics, etc.